 Eat a variety of healthy (nutrient-rich) foods following any special dietary recommendations prescribed by your healthcare provider

 Reach and maintain a healthy weight.
 Eat the amount of calories and protein you need.
 The amount that you need will depend on your height, weight, age, and medical condition.

 Speak to your healthcare provider to discuss the amount of calcium you need for bone health and overall health.
 It is best to get calcium from the foods you eat and to space calcium out through the day by choosing a calcium rich food at meals or snacks.
 It is important to consult with your healthcare provider before deciding to take a calcium supplement.
 Too much calcium may be harmful.

 Get the recommended amount of vitamin D. Check with your healthcare provider to find out how much vitamin D is recommended for you and the best way for you to get vitamin D taking any diet restrictions you have into consideration.
-Your healthcare provider may decide to order a blood test to check your vitamin D level.
-Your healthcare provider may prescribe vitamin D as a supplement if you need it.

 Be physically active.
 Your bones get stronger and denser when you make them work.
 If you have physical limitations, it may be beneficial to speak to your healthcare provider about getting a referral to a physical therapist.
 A physical therapist will take your medical condition and any physical limitations into consideration when planning a safe exercise program for strong bones and overall health.